M23 campaign (2022–present): Economic and commercial interests

 In a separate but related case, the International Court of Justice (ICJ) ruled in February 2022 that Uganda must pay $325 million to the DRC in reparations for its role in conflicts between 1998 and 2003, which included the deaths of thousands of civilians in Ituri Province, the funding of rebel groups, and the illicit extraction of natural resources such as gold, diamonds, and timber.
-Since then, gold has since become Uganda's leading export, with much of it reportedly originating from DRC mines.
+Since then, gold has become Uganda's leading export, with much of it reportedly originating from DRC mines.
 Similarly, while the DRC accounted for 40% of the world's coltan output in 2019, substantial amounts are reportedly funneled illicitly into Rwanda, Uganda, and Burundi.
 UN investigations have found that while most of the DRC's contraband coltan is routed through Rwanda, a notable portion is also transported via Bunagana and Rutshuru into Uganda and through Uvira into Burundi.

 European Union agreements and controversy

 In October 2023, the European Union (EU) signed a partnership with the DRC and Zambia to develop raw material supply chains, including infrastructure investment and sustainable resource extraction.
 The EU stated that securing a stable supply of critical minerals was essential for meeting its green energy and climate goals.
 In February 2024, the EU announced a similar agreement with Rwanda, aiming to "nurture sustainable and resilient value chains for critical raw materials".
 The EU's investments in Rwanda's mineral sector between 2021 and 2024 amounted to $260 million.
 The agreement recognized Rwanda as a key player in global tantalum production, as well as a producer of tin, tungsten, gold, niobium, and potentially lithium and rare earth elements.
 The EU further praised Rwanda's regulatory environment, stating that it could serve as a hub for mineral processing and value addition.
 The announcement was met with immediate criticism from the Congolese government and civil society organizations.
 President Félix Tshisekedi described the deal as a "provocation of very, very bad taste", arguing that it would legitimize mineral smuggling and exploitation.
 He asserted that the agreement effectively allowed Rwanda to profit from "the blood of our compatriots".
 DRC Foreign Minister Christophe Lutundula accused the EU of complicity in the "looting and aggression" against the DRC, citing other EU-Rwanda agreements on security and military cooperation.
 Notably, Rwandan President Paul Kagame himself acknowledged that Rwanda serves as a transit point for smuggled Congolese minerals.
 He stated that minerals from the DRC pass through Rwanda to destinations including Brussels, Tel Aviv, Russia, and Dubai.